arf20/ww1game/README.md

 The first line is the map title, and the second is the terrain variation.
 Then the map is described by a matrix of characters which correspond with the first letter of the terrain texture filename.

+On map load, a path through the map is found, in which soldiers travel by their bottom center point.

 ## Todo
 ```
 Soldiers